svera/coreander/README.md

 # Coreander
-A personal Ebooks server for Linux, Coreander indexes the ebooks (only EPUBs with no DRM at the moment) that it finds in the passed folder, and provides a web interface to search and access them.
+A personal Ebooks server, Coreander indexes the ebooks (only EPUBs with no DRM at the moment) that it finds in the passed folder, and provides a web interface to search and access them.

 ![Coreander screenshot](screenshot.png)